Vocabulary: Common Verbs and Nouns

 Notes

 - 吃饭 (chī fàn) is often used without specifying what kind of meal.
-It can mean “to eat” in general, or refer to lunch or dinner depending on context.
+It means “to have a meal” in general.

 - 去 (qù) means “to go,” and 回 (huí) means “to return” or “to go back.”

-- You can always place time expressions (like 早上, 晚上, or a clock time) before the verb.
+- You can always place time expressions before the verb.

 - Verbs do not change form based on subject or tense in Chinese.
 Instead, tense is usually indicated with time words or context.